 Effective troubleshooting procedures, beginning with the observation of system behavior, often lead directly to a faulty component or other abnormal condition.
 System-level problems affect all lights in a multiple-light system in the same way.

-Unit-level problems originate in a single light.
-However, some unit-level malfunctions can affect the entire multilight system.
+Unit-level problems originate in a single However. some light. unit-level malfunctions can affect the entire multisystem.
 Use Table 3-3 for troubleshooting a single unit and Table 3-4 for the system.